 Clever accessory to increase the potential of the TactiPad drawing board.

-With the TactiPad young children can playfully learn to make beautiful and instructive drawings and students can do their homework faster and with greater accuracy.
+With the TactiPad young children can playfully learn to make beautiful and instructive drawings Students can do their homework faster and with greater accuracy.
 Artists of all ages get new tools to express their creativity on the TactiPad.

 The accessories like GraphGrid intuitively extend the possibilities to play and learn.
 On one hand, mathematical principles emerge when drawing abstract, regular shapes.
 On the other hand, practicing these principles leads to surprising tactile results.
 This way, learning while playing will seamlessly become playing while learning.